 FIREWORKS IN A JAR VARIATIONS

-Liquid density is a fun experiment for kids to explore as it combines a bit of physics and also chemistry!
+Liquid density is a fun experiment for kids to explore as it combines physics and chemistry!
 As you observed above with your fireworks in a jar, oil and water do not mix.
 But why don’t oil and water mix if they are both liquids?

 Fun Fact: Adding the food coloring to the oil, slows down the water and food coloring mixing!